lrshsl/exas/docs/how_functions_work.md

 throw a miss matched types error when compiling.

 This means that more than just the usual type information can be encoded into an exas type.
-Lets create some nice numeric types for example:
+Let's create some nice numeric types for example:

 ```exas
 type Unsigned = ([a: Any]) {